Depression has been becoming more common among the overall population today as the Covid-19 lockdown continues …

 By understanding what is really happening on the physiological level, the Maharishi AyurVeda herbal preparations and aromas bring balance and nourishment to all the areas that are out of balance.
 For example, Maharishi AyurVeda Blissful Joy (MA1402) promotes emotional balance by nourishing the heart, mind and the link between the two.

-Each herbal preparation contains a combination of herbs that treat the imbalance, provide overall balance to the mind and body, and assist with assimilation of the key herbs.
+Each herbal preparation contains a combination of herbs that treat the imbalance, provide overall balance to the mind and body, and assist with the assimilation of the key herbs.

 Taking advantage of the cycles of nature can help to provide consistent energy levels and sound sleep.